iris-edu/yasmine-stationxml-editor/README.md

-# YASMINE
+# Yasmine

-YASMINE (Yet Another Station Metadata INformation Editor), is a Python web application to create and edit geophysical station metadata information in FDSN stationXML format.
+Yasmine (Yet Another Station Metadata INformation Editor), is a Python web application to create and edit geophysical station metadata information in FDSN stationXML format.
 This is a joint development of IRIS and Résif.
 Development and addition of new features is shared and agreed upon between IRIS and Résif.

 ## Known issues
-Even if we have performed a lot of tests, YASMINE is currently released in beta version and some bugs and limitations might still be found.
+Even if we have performed a lot of tests, Yasmine is currently released in beta version and some bugs and limitations might still be found.

 Installation setup currently fails with `numpy-1.22.2`.
 It is recommended to use `numpy-1.21.5` instead.